scottnonnenberg/blog/pages/posts/2016-06-16-eslint-part-2-contribution.md

 ### [eslint-find-rules](https://github.com/sarbbottam/eslint-find-rules)

-While preparing my packages for public release, I discovered that `eslint-find-rules` didn't properly handle scoped plugins!
-Yes, these are a relatively new feature ([a little over a year old](http://blog.npmjs.org/post/116936804365/solving-npms-hard-problem-naming-packages)) but if ESLint supports it, so should associated tools!
+While preparing my packages for public release, I discovered that `eslint-find-rules` didn't properly handle [scoped plugins](https://docs.npmjs.com/misc/scope)!
+Yes, it is a relatively new feature ([a little over a year old](http://blog.npmjs.org/post/116936804365/solving-npms-hard-problem-naming-packages)) but if ESLint supports scoped packages, so should associated tools!

 Yet again, [time for a pull request](https://github.com/sarbbottam/eslint-find-rules/pull/104).
-This was another active project, with quite a few comments and merge less than day after my submission.
+This was another active project, and I got quite a few comments and merge less than day after my submission.
 Much appreciated!

 ## Announcing: My Plugin!